Mudok-89/sql-portfolio/02-rental-analysis/README.md

 ### 2. Rental Report
 A rental-level report combining data from `rental`, `payment`, `inventory`, and `film` tables.
 The report includes rental details, payment information, and film attributes with business-friendly column names.

+### 3. Unpaid Rentals
+An analytical query identifying rentals that do not have a matching payment record.
+This example demonstrates how to work with missing matches using outer joins.

 ## Skills demonstrated
 - INNER JOIN
 - multi-table joins